CD-Xbow/vibe/README.md

 # VIBE SNIPPETS

 These are small Vibe apps that some folks may find useful.
 I certainly do.
+Some are originals and some are others work remixed.

 ## Originals
 - restyle.html is an image style transfer tools which produces a restyled form of a single image - try it http://restyle.puter.site